FAIRChemistry/chromatopy/docs/supported_formats.md

 ## 📂 Data organization

-chromatopy strives to simplify the data import and processing of chomatographic data.
+`chromatopy` strives to simplify the data import and processing of chromatographic data.
 The tool focuses on efficient handling of time-course reaction data, allowing to combine the measured data with data on reaction conditions, concentration calculations and export to the EnzymeML format.

-For this purpose, chromatopy requires a specific organization of the measurement data of a time-course or calibration series.
+For this purpose, `chromatopy` requires a specific organization of the measurement data of a time-course or calibration series.
 The scope of one analysis run is therefore eighter a single chemical sample which is measured over time or a calibration series with multiple samples for different concentrations.

 ### Time-course data